openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-deviceInfo.md

 # @ohos.enterprise.deviceInfo (Device Information Management)

-The deviceInfo module provides APIs for enterprise device information management, including the API for obtaining device serial numbers.
+The **deviceInfo** module provides APIs for enterprise device information management, including the API for obtaining device serial numbers.
 Only the enterprise device administrator applications can call the APIs provided by this module.

 > **NOTE**
 >
-> The initial APIs of this module are supported since API version 10.
+> - The initial APIs of this module are supported since API version 10.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> The APIs of this module can be called only after a [device administrator application](js-apis-enterprise-adminManager.md#adminmanagerenableadmin) is enabled.
+> - The APIs of this module can be called only after a [device administrator application](js-apis-enterprise-adminManager.md#adminmanagerenableadmin) is enabled.

 ## Modules to Import